 A little bashful, but a lot lovingMalania (9133)

 Malania loves to snack, and she’s a pretty adventurous eater.
-(She’s especially a fan of peanut butter and blueberries — but not together!)
+(She’s especially a fan of peanut butter and blueberries, but not together!)
 Malania enjoys being on the swings or trampoline.
-Sometimes, she’ll just lie on her back and look at the sky.
+Sometimes she’ll just lie on her back and look at the sky.
 Musical and light-up toys are also a big hit!
-She has her very own keyboard that she takes just about everywhere, she’s always playing something!
+She has her very own keyboard that she takes just about everywhere!

 Malania would do best in a two-parent home, or a single-parent family with plenty of support.
 She interacts better with older children who are more independent.
 Parents will need to be especially patient with Malania, and encourage her to communicate using the tools available to her.
 It would be ideal if her adoptive family knows or is willing to learn ASL.

 In addition, although not a requirement, Malania’s team believes she would do best in a home that has experience with children on the spectrum.
 Prospective families should not have pets, as Malania does not do well with animals.
 Parents should be prepared and willing to advocate for Malania’s educational and emotional needs over time.
 Interested families should understand the impact that trauma can have on a child.